Yossi/agent-stats-utils/README.md

 ~~reported_ap - min_ap is then expected to always be increasing.
 If it is not, then flag.
 Keep an eye on this last one, it's possible that it might come out huge one time and then all subsequent stats will be flagged.
-If this happens, please find the user in the agents table and adjust the apdiff column manually.~~ (learn some SQL, you lazy bum)
+If this happens, please find the user in the agents table and adjust the apdiff column manually. (learn some SQL, you lazy bum)~~ (While this was fun to work out, it doesn't really provide a very good signal.
+Far too much noise.
+So I cut it out)